rapsacw/Arduino-ESP-BIP39/README.md

 # Arduino-ESP-BIP39

-Arduino + ESP8266/ESP32 Bip39 compatible mnemonic word generator for user supplied entropy of ANY kind.
+Arduino + ESP8266/ESP32 Bip39 compatible mnemonic word generator from user supplied entropy of ANY kind.
-Reason for creating this test file: *I* can't get bip39 conform results using other implementations (trezor/ubitcoin).

 Extract: use sha256 on your passphrase, password or binary file to create a BIP39 compatible word list.